sushenghua/IoT_ESP32_SensorApp/README.md

 ### Build and Run

 To build this project, latest [esp-idf](https://github.com/espressif/esp-idf.git) is required to setup properly, just by following the [step-by-step instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step).
-An [ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc) board or similar compitable development boards can be used to deploy the firmware of this project.
-As these boards don't have the peripheral chips as this SensorApp board has, some related tasks in file [System.cpp](https://github.com/sushenghua/IoT_ESP32_SensorApp/tree/master/components/Application/System.cpp) should be commented out.
+An [ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc) board or similar compitable development boards can be used to deploy the firmware of this project(switch to branch [**'esp32_devkit_board'**](https://github.com/sushenghua/IoT_ESP32_SensorApp/tree/esp32_devkit_board)).
+As these boards don't have the peripheral chips as this SensorApp board has, some related tasks in file [System.cpp](https://github.com/sushenghua/IoT_ESP32_SensorApp/tree/master/components/Application/System.cpp) had been commented out.
 Also, a MQTT broker is required to depoly on a server, [Mosquitto](https://mosquitto.org) is used in this project.
 To make the OTA update enabled, a MQTT subscriber service is needed to response the Device App (SensorApp) or the mobile App.